Marwan951/E-Commerec/README.md

 ## 📌 Project Overview

-This Java-based e-commerce system was developed to manage products.
+This Java-based e-commerce system was developed to manage e-commerce process.
 It showcases a modular, object-oriented design that simulates a basic shopping experience including product management, cart operations, checkout processing, and shipping logistics.

 The system focuses on applying key **OOP principles** such as:
 - **Inheritance**